I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Pandemonium cut three albums for Metal Blade between '83 and '88.

-The only bands on MM I who didn't seem to go much of anywhere beyond their appearances on this album were the one-and-done Avatar (bassist Diane Kornarens apparently went on to play keyboards for L.A. power-metal legends Warlord, of Deliver Us fame) and Demon Flight, whose post-Massacre career consisted of a mere three-song EP in 1982.
+The only bands on MM I who didn't seem to go much of anywhere beyond their appearances on this album were the one-and-done Avatar (bassist Diane Kornarens apparently went on to play keyboards for L.A. power-metal legends Warlord, of Deliver Us fame) and Demon Flight, whose post-Massacre career consisted of a mere three-song EP.
 Hey, you can't win'em all...

 Get the CD!